developersCradle/mockito-and-junit-java-unit-testing/Learn Java Unit Testing with Junit & Mockito in 30 Steps/Section 03 Getting Ready for Mockito/README.md

 ## Section 03 Getting Ready for Mockito

-Getting Ready for Mockito
+Getting Ready for Mockito.

 # What I Learned

 # Mockito Step 01 : Setting up a Maven Project

-- Adding maven to our project
+- Adding maven to our project.
+Adding it to **POM**.
-    - Steps can be found in `.md` files
+    - Steps can be found in `.md` files.

 ```
 <dependencies>